mchoblet/ensemblefilters/README.md

 For the implemntation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors or lack of clarity.

 ## Content of repository:
-* Folder "kalmanfilters": Separate file for each Kalman Filter
+* Folder kalmanfilters: Separate file for each Kalman Filter
-* Folder "testdata": data from a general circulation model which can be assimilated with the functions
+* Folder testdata: data from a general circulation model which can be assimilated with the functions
-* kalman_filters_tests-notebook: Simple scripts to check that the output of the different functions is equal (posterior mean and covariance matrix)
+* kalman_filters_tests-notebook: Simple script to check that the output of the different functions is equal (posterior mean and covariance matrix)

 ## Dependencies
 * numpy as np
-* scipy (only the direct EnSRF method, which I do not recommend to use, needs it for matrix square root calculation)
+* scipy (only the EnSRF_direct function needs it for matrix square root calculation)
 * time for speed calculation

 ## Input variables and dimension conventions
 * Note that the observation operator  H  is only implemented implicitely in these functions, the observations from the model  Hx  need to be precalculated.
 The observation uncertainties are assumed to be uncorrelated, hence the matrix R is diagonal (algorithms are written for diagonal R).

 **Variables**
-* Xf: Prior ensemble ( N_x  *  N_e )
+* Xf: Prior ensemble ( Nx  *  N_e )
-* HX: Observations from model ( N_y  *  N_e )
+* HX: Observations from model ( Ny  *  Ne )
 * Y: Observations ( N_y  * 1)
-* R: Observation error (uncorrelated, R is assumed diagonal) ( N_y  * 1)
+* R: Observation error (uncorrelated, R is assumed diagonal) ( Ny  * 1)

 **Dimensions**
-*  N_e  Ensemble Size
+*  Ne:  Ensemble Size
-*  N_x  State Vector length
+*  Nx:  State Vector length
-*  N_y  Number of measurements
+*  Ny:  Number of measurements

 ## Ensemble Kalman Filters implemented so far